chaehwanli/DependencyToUml/README.md

 # DependencyToUml
-A program that creates a package relationship using staruml by referring to the dependency relationship.
+A program that creates a package relationship using uml by referring to the dependency relationship.